 “So you’re a con-substantiationist?
 I’ve never met one of those before!”

-Today you would probably need to ‘google’ Greg’s doctrinal vocabulary to understand the terminology being used, but at that time the divides between churches were so strong that the concept of coming together to form a multi-denominational Christian school seemed like an ambitious task for the inexperienced team of parents.
+Today, you would probably need to ‘Google’ Greg’s doctrinal vocabulary to understand the terminology being used, but at that time, the divides between church denominations were so strong that the concept of coming together to form a multi-denominational Christian school seemed like an ambitious task for this inexperienced group of parents.

 So what turned this young SlumberKing sales representative into SCEA’s first Board Chair?